-‘General Hospital’ Spoilers: Jason Surgery Shocker – Blood Test Reveals Truth – Not Danny’s Dad, Not a Q
+‘General Hospital’ Spoilers: Jason Surgery Shocker, Blood Test Reveals Truth, Not Danny’s Dad, And More

 — Soaps In Depth ABC (@soapsindepthabc) June 27, 2017

-Given that all GH fans know that Spinelli is a freaking genius, how will they retcon that factoid?
+Given that all GH fans know that Spinelli is a genius, how will they retcon that fact?
 Was Spinelli’s program hacked?
 Was he part of the coverup?
-With Spinelli coming back to Port Charles soon, perhaps the groundwork for this historical rewrite will be laid sooner than we expect.
-Finally, this week on General Hospital, we heard Carly Corinthos (Laura Wright) going on about how Jason is changed, he’s not the same guy who was her best friend, etc. Sonny Corinthos (Maurice Benard) agreed.
+With Spinelli coming back to Port Charles soon, perhaps the groundwork for this historical rewrite will be laid sooner than fans expect.
+Finally, this week on General Hospital, viewers heard Carly Corinthos (Laura Wright) going on about how Jason is changed, he’s not the same guy who was her best friend.
+Sonny Corinthos (Maurice Benard) agreed.

-Jason’s shooting is part of the big “Jake is a fake” reveal
+Jason’s Shooting Is Part Of The Big “Jake Is A Fake” Reveal

 General Hospital spoilers from ABC Soaps in Depth promise that Sonny calls a meeting of the five families to discuss his transition out of mob life.
 Sam Morgan (Kelly Monaco) encourages Jason to step up to help Sonny get out of the life for good.
 That’s a mistake, and everything she fears happens when Jason winds up in a mob shoot out.
-But Billy Miller’s return to “Jake Doe” status began with comments from Carly, Sonny and even Sam talking about how he’s not like the old Jason used to be.
+But Billy Miller’s return to “Jake Doe” status began with comments from Carly, Sonny, and even Sam talking about how he’s not like the old Jason used to be.

 Jason remains unrecognizable and in a medical coma.
 Will anyone be able to identify patient "John Doe"? #GH pic.twitter.com/qygBfaFNC8